Note: This is part 2 of 7 of the five vayus series.

 Food, liquids, oxygen, sensory input, information — everything you consume is part of this inflowing force.

-Active above the navel, prana vayu functions primarily in the areas of the head and chest.
+Active above the navel, prana vayu functions primarily in the head and chest areas.
 It’s action energizes and enlivens on every level of being.

 Balanced & Imbalanced Prana Vayu